-CN8000 Multi-slot Encryptor employ the following physical security mechanisms:
+CN Series Ethernet Encryptors employ the following physical security mechanisms:

 - 1. The encryptor is made of commercially available, production grade components meeting commercial specifications for power, temperature, reliability, shock and vibration.
 All Integrated Circuit (IC) chips have passivation applied to them.
-The steel enclosure is opaque to the visible spectrum.
-The ventilation holes on the encryptor's front panel are factory fitted with baffles to obscure visual access and to prevent undetected physical probing inside the enclosure.
+The metal enclosure is opaque to the visible spectrum.
+All ventilation holes are factory fitted with baffles to obscure visual access and to prevent undetected physical probing inside the enclosure.
 Attempts to enter the module without removing the cover will cause visible damage to the module, while removing the cover will trigger the tamper circuitry. - 2.
 Access to the internal circuitry is restricted by the use of tamper detection and response circuitry which is operational whether or not power is applied to the module.
 Attempting to remove the enclosure's cover immediately causes the module to be set into 'Discard' mode and initiates the zeroization of all Keys and CSPs.
 For further details refer to Section 6.2. - 3.
-Two tamper evident seals are pre-installed (at the factory).
-The seals are placed between the top cover and the main enclosure (refer to Figure 13).
+Two tamper evident seals are pre-installed (at factory).
+Both are placed between the top cover and underside of the main enclosure (refer Figure 19 and Figure 20).
 Attempting to remove the top cover to obtain access to the internal components of the module will irreparably disturb these seals, thus providing visible evidence of the tamper attempt.
 Replacement tamper seals cannot be ordered from the supplier.
 A module with damaged tamper evident seals should be returned to the manufacturer by the Crypto Officer.